glouppe/info8002-large-scale-data-systems/lecture7.md

 # Operations on RDDs

 - *Transformations*: $f(\text{RDD}) \rightarrow \text{RDD'}$
+    - Coarse-grained operations only.
+        - It is not possible to write to a single specific location in an RDD.
     - Lazy evaluation (not computed immediately).
     - e.g., `map` or `filter`.
 - *Actions*: $f(\text{RDD}) \rightarrow v$